Home | Research | Visitor's Center | Cemeteries | Surnames | Towns | Queries

 5. Transcribe Cemetery Records.
 Help us get free information on the Internet by transcribing cemetery records.
 This can be from actual tombstone transcriptions or from church records.
 Be sure to call the church in advance.
 If you visit in person, be sure to take a couple of photographs!
 See Cemeteries to see which ones have been done.

 6. Transcribe newspaper articles, portions of books, diaries, letters, or town records.
 If you have possession of anything like this, or if you'd be willing to visit the public research library or LDS center, anything of general interest would be most welcome!
 Generally, if material was published prior to 1924 it is in the public domain (you still must quote your source).
 If it was published after 1924, you must have written consent from the copyright holder (usually the author or the author's estate, but sometimes a historical society or town).
+This is true even of newspaper and company newsletter articles.
 If it is an original document that you own, such as a diary, you generally have the right to publish it, but please be sensitive to family privacy issues.

 7. Post your deeds, wills, obituaries, etc., on the Bamberg County site.
 If you have slave information on any of these documents, please send me a note and I'll copy them to a separate page for African American research.
 You can send them to me as MS Word documents or just cut and paste to an e-mail.